-SECTION X – Reimbursement For Increased Mortgage Fixed Interest Rate
+SECTION X – Reimbursement for Increased Mortgage Fixed Interest Rate

 - 1. Employees who are home sellers, and elect to purchase a new home involving a loan at the new location, may incur a higher mortgage fixed interest rate.
 To help offset some of this expense, the employee may be reimbursed for the difference between the mortgage fixed interest rate at the old location and the mortgage fixed interest rate at the new location as applied to the lesser balance of either the old mortgage or the new mortgage.
 See paragraph #2 for calculation example.

-- This one-time reimbursement provision is based on interest differential for a one-year period from the date of home purchase and must be used on or by the first anniversary date of home purchase.
-Employees must notify his/her local support services manager that they intend to submit for this reimbursement by no later than the first anniversary date of their home purchase.
+- This one-time reimbursement provision is based on interest differential for a one-year period from the date of new home purchase and must be used on or by the first anniversary date of new home purchase.
+Employees must notify his/her local support services manager that they intend to submit for this reimbursement by no later than the first anniversary date of their new home purchase.
 Use of this provision requires both the old home and the new home to have fixed interest rate mortgages only.
 If either mortgage loan is an adjustable interest rate loan, the reimbursement for increased mortgage interest does not apply.

 - 2. Example: